LogtalkDotOrg/logtalk3/manuals/sources/libraries/hook_flows.rst

 The ``hook_pipeline(Pipeline)`` is a parametric object where the parameter is a list of hook objects, interpreted as a pre-processing
 pipeline: the results of a hook object are passed to the next hook object.
+This parametric object is used when the expansions must be applied in a specific order.

-The ``hook_set(Set)`` is a parametric object where the parameter is a list of hook objects, interpreted as a set of hook object: hooks in the set are tried until one of them succeeds.
+The ``hook_set(Set)`` is a parametric object where the parameter is a list of hook objects, interpreted as a set of hook objects.
+For term-expansion, hooks in the set are tried until one of them succeeds.

-Note that these two basic hook flows can be freely combined and also used as examples of how to construct custom hook flows.
+For goal-expansion, as the compiler expands a goal until a fixed-point is reached, all the hooks objects in the set that are applicable at any point will be used.
+This parametric object is used when applying multiple independent expansions.

 When using a backend Prolog compiler that supports modules, it's also possible to use as parameter a list of hook modules as long as their